testinfected/simple-petstore/README.markdown

 ## Building

-To build the application, I use rvm with ruby-1.8.7-p334 and Buildr 1.4.12.
-Build on Travis runs on both ruby-1.9.3 and JRuby (1.9) with latest Buildr (1.4.12 at the time of writing).

-Buildr 1.4.8+ supports Java 7.

-To install Buildr, follow Buildr installation [instructions](http://buildr.apache.org/installing.html).

-To build and run all tests, use:

-`buildr install`

-You need to have either PhantomJS or Firefox installed to run the end-to-end tests.
+You need to have either PhantomJS or Firefox installed (tested on Firefox 24) to run the end-to-end tests.

 Modify the [test configuration file](https://github.com/testinfected/simple-petstore/blob/master/server/src/test/resources/test.properties) according to your settings.
 Note that you have to specify the path of the phantomjs executable.

+To build and run all tests:

+`buildr package`

+or

+`gradle build`

 ## Migrating the database

-To migrate your database, from the top-level directory use:
+To prepare your database:

 `buildr db-migrate`

+or

+`gradle db-migrate`

-Use the [seeds](https://github.com/testinfected/simple-petstore/blob/master/server/src/main/scripts/seeds/items.sql) to populate your MySQL database with sample data.
+Use the [seeds](https://github.com/testinfected/simple-petstore/blob/master/server/src/main/scripts/seeds/items.sql) to populate your MySQL database with sample data:

+`mysql -u petstore -p petstore_dev < path/to/items.sql`

 ## Running

-To run the application, from the top-level directory use:
+To run the application:

 `buildr run`

+or

+`gradle run`

 ## IntelliJ